scalikejdbc/scalikejdbc.github.io/source/documentation/query-inspector.html.md

 ### Not Only Logging
 <hr/>

-You can use hooks such as `GlobalSettings.queryCompletionListener` and `GlobalSettings.queryFailureListener`.
+Beyond simple logging, ScalikeJDBC provides hooks like `GlobalSettings.queryCompletionListener` and `GlobalSettings.queryFailureListener` for additional monitoring and actions.

-For instance, the following example will send information about slow queries to Fluentd.
+For instance, the following example demonstrates how to send information about slow queries to Fluentd.

 ```scala
 import org.fluentd.logger.scala._